-Peanut butter has worked for me in the past when I have caught mice and rats, and it is my go-to product when I need to catch them!
-It is one of the most common and well-known mice baits to use and is easily available.
+It has worked repeatedly for me when I set up mouse traps, and it is my go-to product when I need to catch them.
+It is one of the most common and well-known mice baits to use and is easily available at nearly all stores.

 Obviously, you need to ensure that nobody with a peanut allergy will be in contact with the traps before choosing this bait!

-Mice have a sweet tooth, which makes chocolate a fantastic choice for mouse bait.
+Mice have a sweet tooth, which certainly makes chocolate a good bait for mouse traps.

-By adding a chunk of chocolate, you risk the bait either falling off or being taken by the mouse if it is clever enough.
+By adding a chunk of chocolate, you risk the bait being stolen, falling off, or being taken by the mouse if it is clever enough.

 Melting chocolate before applying means it is stuck to the trap and extra force is needed to remove it, which results in more successful trapping.

+Mice trap bait doesn’t have to be the good stuff that we humans like to eat, too (peanut butter, chocolate).
 Wet cat or dog food is an excellent choice for mouse bait.
-Not only do you have the chuck to attract them but they will also want to lick the mouse trap clean afterward!
+Not only do you have the chunks to attract them, but they will also want to lick the mouse trap clean afterward!

-Again, you do not have to add a great deal of food onto the trap, simply add a small amount.
+Again, you do not have to add a great deal of food to the trap.
+Add a small amount.

-Mice eat nuts in the wild, so why not use it as bait for a mouse trap?
+Mice eat nuts in the wild, so why not use them as bait for a mouse trap?

-Before setting the mouse trap, break the nut into pieces and try to squash it onto the trap.
+Before setting the mouse trap, break the nut into pieces and squash it onto the trap.
 This will ensure the nut will not roll off before the mouse gets to it!

 Hazelnut spread is nutty and chocolaty!
-A fierce combination of smells that will attract mice straight to the trap.
+A fierce combination of scents that will attract mice straight to the trap.

 Like the rest of the options on this page, you only need to add a small amount to the trap to attract mice.